Code-Institute-Submissions/first-milestone-project-48/README.md

     6. Repeat step 3 and 4 select and click the "Gemini Gym" Logo to return to the "Home" page
     7. Select and click all other menu boxes of "Facilities", "Contact" and "Gallery" to arrive at the specified page
     8. Repeat steps 3 to 6 from each page to arrive where selected
-    9. Make the screen size mobile view and see the Logo and dropdown icon function remain in view
+    9. Make the screen size mobile view and see the Logo and dropdown icon function remain in view and verify responsiveness
     10. Repeat steps 3 to 8 from each page for same results

 ### Newsletter and Social Media tests